Hanabi-Live/hanabi-live/docs/INSTALL.md

 * Install the project's dependencies:
   * `install\install_dependencies.sh`
   * `install\install_development_dependencies.sh`
+* Set up environment variables (optional):
+  * `notepad .env`
+  * For local development, you don't have to change any of the default environment variables, but if you want you can open this file and review the defaults.
 * Delete the anonymous user, delete the test database, create the Hanabi database, and create the Hanabi user:
   * `mysql -u root`
     * `DELETE FROM mysql.user WHERE User='';`